Bengaluru Urban District, Karnataka

 Population of Bengaluru Urban District

-As per the Census 2011, Bengaluru Urban District has a total population of 96,21,551 people, consisting of 50,22,661 males and 45,98,890 females.
-There are 23,93,845 households in the district with an average population density of 4,381 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Bengaluru Urban District had a population of 96,21,551 people living in 23,93,845 households.
+The population comprised 50,22,661 males and 45,98,890 females, with an average population density of 4,381 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban